-In order to assist the Underwriter in complying with the Underwriter's obligations pursuant to SEC Rule 15c2-12, the School Corporation represents that in the previous five years it has not fully complied with its previous undertakings including, but not limited to, the following instances: certain rating changes were not filed on a timely basis.
-Such rating changes have since been filed.
+In order to assist the Underwriter in complying with the Underwriter's obligations pursuant to SEC Rule, the School Corporation represents that it has conducted or caused to be conducted what it believes to be a reasonable review of the School Corporation's compliance with its continuing disclosure obligations.
+Based upon such review, the School Corporation has failed to consistently comply with a previous undertaking.
+Such failure includes, but may not be limited to the following instance: certain operating data for the calendar year ending 2013 was not posted timely.
+The operating data is now available on the MSRB's EMMA system.
 The School Corporation makes no representation as to any potential materiality of such prior instances, as materiality is dependent upon individual facts and circumstances.
-The School Corporation has hired a dissemination agent to assist with maintaining future compliance.
+The School Corporation has retained Umbaugh (as hereinafter defined) as its dissemination agent.